alexsalisbury/todoist-api/source/includes/sync/v7/_items.md

 >>> api.commit()
 ```

 Update the orders and indents of multiple items at once.
+You will
+notice the `parent_id` field in the [item](#items) but it's not fully
+implemented yet, we recommend to rely on `item_update_orders_indents`
+for project reordering and indenting.

 ### Command arguments